 The NRSP-3 directly supports to sustainability and profitability of the U.S. food and agricultural system.
 This support is provided by:

 The sustainably, through the monitoring of pollutants that are emitted from agricultural operations, including N pollution in general, and ammonium, ammonia and organic nitrogen (this next year).
-We measure these compounds in both precipitation and in the atmosphere, and has detailed many research activities pursued by agricultural scientists.
+We measure these compounds in both precipitation and in the atmosphere and has detailed many research activities pursued by agricultural scientists.
 Pollution of the surrounding environment is not a sustainable process, and agricultural scientists are studying new methods to control these emissions.
-NRSP-3 can monitor for the current emissions, and current observations can be used to monitor emissions over time to determine if and when the issue is becoming more sustainable (fewer impacts).
+NRSP-3 can monitor for the current emissions, and current observations can be used to monitor emissions over time to determine when the issue is becoming more sustainable (fewer impacts).

 NRSP-3’s role in the monitoring of N loss from animal feeding operations and waste.
 Impact upon the surrounding environment is not a sustainable future.